DaveParillo/gravity-wiki/GravitySetup.md

     Extract in ~/gravity_deps/ Run ./configure, make, and make install

-    Build the Java runtime library using Maven (see the readme in java\)
+    Build the Java runtime library using Maven (see the readme in java\).
+    NOTE: Maven does not use the standard proxy environment variables (http_proxy, etc) - you must configure Maven explicitly.
+Directions for this can be found here: https://maven.apache.org/guides/mini/guide-proxies.html.

     sudo ldconfig